SheaButta/bikesharing/README.md

 ## Summary
 The dataset has been analyzed and visualized thoroughly.
-Based on my review of all avenues for a return on investment, each visualization shows huge potential for Des Moines to have solid bike sharing business.
+Based on my review of all avenues for a return on investment, each visualization shows huge potential for Des Moines to have a solid bike sharing business.
 This data was only collected for the month of August which visualizes a return on investment.
 My analysis did not cover the early spring and summer months.
-This section completes __"Deliverable 3: Create a Story and Report for the Final Presentation (Client/Investors)"__.

 There are two (2) additonal visualizations that I would recommend performing to display additional returns on investment.
 These two (2) additional visualizations include;